developer-student-club-thapar/GSoC-Proposals-Archive/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the [CONTRIBUTING]() doc
 - [ ] I have signed the commit for DCO to be passed.
-- [ ] Lint and unit tests pass locally with my changes
+- [ ] I have followed the file nameing convention in case of a new addition
 - [ ] I have added tests that prove my fix is effective or that my feature works (if appropriate)
 - [ ] I have added necessary documentation (if appropriate)